 - Parmesan cheese

-How to Prepare The Cheese
+How to Shave Parmesan Cheese

 How to Make Caesar Dressing

 - Add eggs, lemon juice, and mustard.
 Pulse until combined.
-Scrape down the bowl again.
+Scrape down the sides of the bowl with a rubber spatula.

 Assembly of The Caesar Salad

-Top each serving with shaved parmesan and pass the pepper mill at the table.
+Top each serving with shaved Parmesan.

 Serving Suggestions